 Unless the person was blatantly or intentionality making mistakes or not giving it a good effort…

 They did what they’ve been taught to do.

 They did the best they knew how to do at the time.

 They gave it everything they had – so far.

 We all have areas where we can improve.
 We can always get better.
 We can improve upon the way it’s always been done, learn new ways of doing things, and do things better the more we try.

 Just because something can be done better, doesn’t mean it was being done wrong.

-Leadership is helping people know learn the difference.
+Part of healthy leadership is helping people know and learn the difference.

 One way leaders can do this is how Jesus shared to the seven churches in Revelation (or most of those churches).
 He applauded what He liked about them and then shared where they needed to get better.
 As leaders, we must develop people’s trust in our leadership, so they don’t fret when we offer suggestions for improvement – they receive them with the purpose for which they are intended.
 When we have a “we are in this together” team attitude we will less hear criticism and more hear improvement.